-When your baby stops nursing from the breast and starts to eat solid food, it is termed as weaning.
-Friends, relatives and neighbours give various suggestions on weaning but remember that is no right or wrong way to do weaning.
-You can start weaning your baby when you think it is right, you can also consult the pediatrician.
+When your baby stops nursing from the breast and starts to eat solid food, it is termed as weaning but we recommend continued breastfeeding for up to two years even after introduction of solids.
+Dana Peters, MS, a registered dietitian from the Greater Chicago Area, says, “A nine-month-old baby needs around 700 calories a day, but the exact amount depends on their size.
+Most of these calories should still come from breastmilk, formula, or a combination of the two.”
+Friends, relatives and neighbors give various suggestions on weaning but remember that there is no right or wrong way to do weaning.
+You can start weaning your baby when you think it is right, you can also consult the pediatrician/ dietitian.

 When the baby starts losing interest in weaning and is distracted or fussy while being nursed you know the time is right to introduce other foods.
 Generally weaning starts within 6-12 months.
 When the baby shows the signs of weaning it is called baby led weaning.

 If the mother is joining a job post pregnancy then she will have to start weaning.
 Your child might not be ready for weaning at that point of time so you have to be patient.
 You can still nurse your child and at the same time introduce solid foods.
-Mother led weaning can take a lot of time and it also depends on the child’s age and how he is responding to change.
+Mother- led weaning can take a lot of time and it also depends on the child’s age and how he is responding to change (3).

 So how do you start weaning?
 The first thing you should remember is not to stop breastfeeding suddenly because this can be traumatic for your baby.
-You can follow these simple steps to start weaning:
+You can follow these simple steps to start weaning (4):

 a.
 Skip a Feed: